boston-dynamics/spot-sdk/python/examples/data_acquisition_service/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Data Acquisition Plugin Services
+# Data Acquisition Plugin Services

 The example programs demonstrate how to create a data acquisition plugin service and run the service such that it can communicate with the data acquisition service on-robot.
 A data acquisition plugin service is used to communicate with external payloads and hardware, retrieve the data from these sensors, and save the data in the data acquisition store service.